Understanding the IRIS Program

 Live the way you choose

 IRIS is a self-directed long-term care option for older adults and adults with developmental or physical disabilities.
 It’s being rolled out county by county in the state of Wisconsin to residents determined financially eligible for Medicaid and functionally in need of a nursing home or an intermediate-care facility.
-If IRIS is available in your county, you have a choice between IRIS and a managed care option.
+Both IRIS and managed care options are available in all counties.
 Both programs are available through your local Aging and Disability Resource Center (ADRC).

 Self-directing your long-term care services and support offers you a way to have control.
 In IRIS, you are given control over a budget that’s based on your individual needs.
 Participants in the IRIS program decide on the needed services, support and goods within this budget.
 As an IRIS participant, you will schedule services, select service providers and support and select the settings for services with the help of an IRIS consultant agency – like Connections.